branner-non-code/notes/CONTENT/Git/Git_merging.md

  6. `git push origin :dev`: deletes `dev` at the origin
  7. `git push`: pushes all commits from the `merge` to the origin

+ 8. If a new branch is created locally, push to the remote repo with `git push -u origin dev`

 [end]